bibleexchange/courses/book-of-romans/003_practical/1201_chapter-12-a-living-sacrifice.md

 Winning souls for the kingdom, what a joy and privilege (Proverbs 11:30)

-Receive our ideas through prayer – what does that have to do with Romans?
+Receive our ideas through prayer &mdash; what does that have to do with Romans?

 Why do I want to be a successful Christian?
 Success is learning how to lead others to Christ.
 We are to pattern our lives after Christ.